Jon-Bright/plantprism/README.md

 ## Status

-Continued operation of the Plantcube is possible without Agrilution.
-It won't (at least to start with) be as convenient or as polished as with the app and it'll need some technical knowledge.
+The code here is capable of operating a Plantcube (and ours is running using it), entirely without Agrilution/the app.
+It's not yet as polished as with the app.
+Setup needs some technical knowledge.

-My project plan is as follows:
+My project plan was:

 1. Remove the Plantcube controller PCB from the device.
 Take photos and trace connections.